ShaYito/ShaYito.github.io/_pages/about.md

 I want to be a technical artist, making animations and games.

-I love cat, bouldering, vintage stuff and casual photography.
+I love cat, bouldering, and photography.

 I love Nanachi and Terraria.